PostgREST/postgrest-docs/admin.rst

 Using External Connection Poolers
 ---------------------------------

-In order to increase performance, PostgREST uses prepared statements by default.
-However, this setting is incompatible with connection poolers such as PgBouncer working in transaction pooling mode.
+PostgREST manages its :ref:`own pool of connections <db-pool>` and uses prepared statements by default in order to increase performance.
+However, this setting is incompatible with external connection poolers such as PgBouncer working in transaction pooling mode.
 In this case, you need to set the :ref:`db-prepared-statements` config option to ``false``.
 On the other hand, session pooling is fully compatible with PostgREST, while statement pooling is not compatible at all.

 .. note::